 Sleeping facilities are reclining seats or sofa bed seats.

-All meals and beverages are included (breakfast, lunch, dinner) with your ticket.
+Tickets include meals and beverages (breakfast, lunch, dinner).
 There’s also a 24 hour tea and coffee service.

 Ancient Yaghan customs and lifestyle